Welcome Back, Kotter: Julie Kotter

 Julie Kotter is Gabe Kotter's wife and closest friend.
+Julie's maiden name is Hansen.
 Though she has a sense of humor, she often wishes Gabe would take matters more seriously.
 She is occasionally upset with the amount of time he devotes to his students (inside and outside of the school), and she is troubled that he allows them to visit their apartment regularly.
 In the two-part story "Follow the Leader", the Sweathogs' constant intrusions lead Julie to separate briefly from Gabe and even seriously consider divorce.
 Mrs. Kotter is originally from Nebraska and holds a college degree in anthropology.
-She eventually becomes a secretary at Buchanan High School, and later a substitute teacher after Gabe's promotion to vice-principal.
-She makes several references to her "world famous tuna casserole", a common meal at the Kotter dinner table, which Gabe and the Sweathogs deem inedible.
+She eventually becomes a secretary at Buchanan High School, and later a substitute teacher after Gabe's promotion to vice principal.
+She makes several references to her "world-famous tuna casserole", a common meal at the Kotter dinner table, which Gabe and the Sweathogs deem inedible.